Skip to content

 Artist Playbook

 Edinburgh rock artists succeed by embracing the city's contradictions - ancient and modern, local and international, intimate and epic.
 Start with smaller venues like The Banshee Labyrinth or Sneaky Pete's to build your Edinburgh following.
 These rooms reward bands who can work a crowd without overwhelming the space.
 Festival season offers unique opportunities, but year-round consistency matters more for building a sustainable presence.
 Collaborate with local musicians - Edinburgh's scene thrives on community over competition.
 Your sound should reflect the city's character: thoughtful lyrics, strong melodies, and that indefinable Scottish authenticity.
-Direct booking through GigXchange means more money stays in your pocket, crucial for covering Edinburgh's higher living costs whilst building your career.
+Direct booking through GigXchange means more money stays in your pocket — on a typical £300 Edinburgh pub fee, the difference between our 0–8% and a traditional 20% agency cut is £36–£60 per gig, and Edinburgh’s average rent sits around 14% above the Scottish national average, so every pound counts.
+The Musicians’ Union recommended minimum of £140 for a 3-hour engagement is a useful floor when quoting smaller rooms.

 Venue Playbook

-Smart Edinburgh venues know rock bands drive consistent revenue beyond festival months.
+Smart Edinburgh venues know rock bands drive consistent revenue beyond festival months — the Edinburgh Festival Fringe draws around 3 million ticket sales over 3 weeks each August, but the other 49 weeks pay the bills.
 Book acts who understand your room's acoustics and crowd expectations - The Caves requires different energy than Whistlebinkies.
 Successful venues mix established local acts with promising newcomers, creating nights that feel essential rather than routine.
 Consider your neighbourhood: Old Town venues can handle edgier material, whilst New Town spots might need more accessible rock sounds.
 Use GigXchange's direct messaging to discuss technical requirements upfront - Edinburgh's historic venues often have unique sound considerations.
 Build relationships with bands who deliver reliable performances and draw loyal crowds.
 The best venues become community hubs where Edinburgh's rock scene gathers, not just places that happen to host music.

 How does Edinburgh Festival season affect rock band bookings?